shashank27960/A.P_moller_project-Genai-/README.md

-This feature introduces an improved shopping flow in the Pluto application.
+project Introduces feature introduces an improved shopping flow in the Pluto application.
 When a user clicks "Add to Cart" on any product recommendation, the application automatically redirects them to a dedicated Checkout page.
 This eliminates unnecessary steps and provides the user with immediate feedback.

 What Happens After an Item Is Added to the Cart